-If you happen to notice the beginnings of a nest, alert your Ehrlich specialist right away.
+If you happen to notice the beginnings of a nest, alert your Ehrlich bee control Technician right away.
 It’s much easier, and safer, to eliminate a fledgling nest now than it will be in a few weeks as nests become larger and stinging pests begin to multiply.

-If you feel that you have a problem with bees, wasps, stinging insects or other pests, be sure to contact your local Ehrlich pest control specialist for assistance.
+If you feel that you have a problem with bees, wasps, stinging insects or other pests, be sure to contact your local Ehrlich Pest Control Technician for assistance.

 Our new pricing tool can help you get a better estimated cost using a few factors like: